WQED's Opioid Initiative

-WQED's Fred Rogers Studio hosted a standing room only crowd - with attendees from just about every county in Western Pennsylvania.
-They gathered to learn more about opioid crisis, while expressing their concerns and sharing resources.
-Moderator Chris Moore led the discussion exploring the issues directly affecting Western Pennsylvania, the ongoing efforts to deal with the crisis, as well as current initiatives.
+WQED's Fred Rogers Studio hosted a standing room only crowd.
+They gathered to learn more about opioid crisis, express their concerns, share resources, and discuss the issues directly affecting Western Pennsylvania, the ongoing efforts to deal with the crisis, as well as current initiatives.

 Hope After Heroin: Community Project